J-McNamara/j-mcnamara.github.io/pages/ideas.md

 permalink: /ideas/
 comments: true
 ---
-A list of ideas to help me keep track.
-Let me know if you know how to kill one or make it work.
+A list of questions and ideas that I have read or thought of.
+Let me know if you know how to take one a step further.

 ### Medical
 - More dimensions for histopathology
 - Treating acne with viruses
+-